Coroutines¶

 How do coroutines work?¶

-Generator-based coroutines build on top of PHP's Generator
+Generator-based coroutines build on top of PHP's Generator class

-that will be used automatically whenever you use the yield
+that will be used automatically whenever you use the yield keyword.

-Internally, we can turn this Generator
+Internally, we can turn this Generator return value into an async promise

-yields a value, we check it's a promise,
+automatically.
+Whenever the Generator yields a value, we check it's a promise,

-await its resolution, and then send the resolution value back into the Generator
+await its resolution, and then send the resolution value back into the Generator,

 effectively resuming the operation on the same line.

-From your perspective, this means you yield
+From your perspective, this means you yield an async promise and the yield

 returns a synchronous value (at a later time).
 Because promise resolution is